kjkilanski/arcade-game/README.md

 ## To-Do List

-In the future, additional functionality will be added including different levels, scoring options, collecting gems, number of lives before the game quits, more obstacles, and responsive design to play on mobile devices.
+In the future, additional functionality will be added including the following:
+1. Different levels
+2. Scoring
+3. Collecting gems for points
+4. Number of lives and collecting lives
+5. More obstacles
+6. Responsive design to play on mobile devices

 ## Code Adaptations